mainIine/foe-helper-docs/en/module/efficiency/README.md

   - Clicking on a row highlights that building.
   - Buildings searched in **Search bar** are automatically highlighted with 🔎.
   - Multiple buildings can be highlighted simultaneously for easier comparison

+{% hint style="success" %}
+Enable Only highlights to narrow the list to only matching buildings.
+{% endhint %}

 ### Inventory Building Tooltip